pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 Please note that while using `pgroonga_condition()` function you can leave out attribute values instead you need to describe comment like keyword argument such as `index_name => 'index name'`.

-In the above sample, there are mix of attribute values which is like key word argument or not.
+In the above sample, there are mix of attribute values which is like keyword argument or not.
 How to separate writing is going to be explained in next ## Syntax.
 The point here is there is need of different writing from the current.